Google unveils $1799 Pixel Fold smartphone, a real rival for Samsung

 The company also rolled out its first Pixel-branded tablet and a $499 Pixel 7a, trickling down its 2022 flagship phone's features to a more affordable price point.
 The three devices use an in-house chip known as the Tensor G2.

-Foldables make up only 1% of smartphone shipments.
+Foldables make up only 1 per cent of smartphone shipments.
 IDC estimates shipments will more than triple from 2022, to roughly 50 million units annually, by 2027.
-That would still be under 4% of the market, but would account for a $42 billion slice because they fetch higher prices.
+That would still be under 4 per cent of the market, but would account for a $42 billion slice because they fetch higher prices.

 "Foldables are a pricing dream," said Neil Mawston, director of research at Strategy Analytics.
-"We predict foldables will account for an outsized 5% of all smartphone wholesale revenues worldwide this year."
+"We predict foldables will account for an outsized 5 per cent of all smartphone wholesale revenues worldwide this year."

 In a presentation, Google said that its foldable's distinguishing features are its screen technology and cameras.
 The company has built a library of AI-powered camera features "- such as its Magic Eraser, which can remove unwanted elements in photos for a neater composition "- that it says make its hardware a leader.
 Still, Samsung's comparable foldable device has slightly better image sensor specifications.